AndrewDarwin/andrewdarwinmsproject2/README.md

 ![](assets/images/mockup2.jpg)

 Ibiza Life is an interactive front-end site who’s goal is to introduce the user to the Balearic island of Ibiza, and offers recommendations on various things to do/go such as clubs, beaches and activities like hiking, boat trips and sunsets.
-The site is designed in HTML and CSS, and through the use of Javascript, the site calls on the Google Maps API to allow users to locate the various places.
+The site is designed in HTML, CSS and Javascript, with the site calling on the Google Maps API to allow users to locate the various places.
 A contact form allows the user to request more information about any of the places or activities on the site.

 # User Experience (UX)